mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/appdeployments/index.md

 ## Deployment scope

-In a single-cluster environment with an **Essential license**, `AppDeployments` enable customizing any platform, or catalog application.
+In a single-cluster environment with an **Essential license**, `AppDeployments` enable customizing any platform or catalog application.

 In a multi-cluster environment with an **Enterprise license**, `AppDeployments` enable [workspace-level][workspace], and [project-level][project] deployment and customization of applications.